 As discussed during San Diego meeting, polling is a contention-free access method, and may be used within CFP.

 Since 15.7-2011 already has a complete contention-free access mechanism, i.e., GTS, introduction of polling will results in two mechanisms for CFP.

 Right now, Huawei is not convinced why there is a need to keep two contention-free access methods.
 More analysis or evaluations maybe needed in the future.

-It is proposed to adopt the following text:
+HHI is in favor of allowing both, GTS and polling.It is proposed to adopt the following text:

-Any device wishing to communicate during the contention access period (CAP) between two beacons competes with other devices via slotted random access.
-The standard defines four random access methods: unslotted random access, slotted random access, unslotted CSMA/CA, and slotted CSMA/CA. These methods are described in 6.2.1.8.
+Any device wishing to communicate during the contention access period (CAP) between two beacons competes with other devices via random access.
+The standard defines four random access methods: unslotted random access, slotted random access unslotted CSMA/CA, and slotted CSMA/CA. These methods are described in 6.2.1.8.
+Any device wishing to communicate during the contention free period (CFP) between two beacons use resources assigned by the coordinator.
+The standard defines two contention-free access methods: [GTS and polling].
+These methods are described in x.x.x.x.

 Comment 46